jlmwebhosting/Fizz/README.md

 Fizz
 ====

 Fizz is a connector between Laravel&#39;s Form and Validator classes, providing 2 core pieces of functionality: form field value population, and error highlighting.
+It's goals were to bridge the gap between these two related libraries, and yet stay flexible to keep out of the developer's way when needed.

 Installation
 ------------